simshadows/solves/documentation/development/broad_planning.md

         - with practically no web development knowledge.
     - Uses the specification parsing package.
     - Uses Clingo as the solver backend.
+    - Should it be compilable into self-contained executable file formats such as Linux ELF or Windows PE?
+        - Ideally, this should lower the barrier to entry.
+        - However, since the generated codebase is likely to be a Node package, the programmer may still need to install the Node tooling anyway to build the app.
 - **Core Specification Parsing Package**
     - Consumes Clingo code and a JSON-based I/O specification.
         - The I/O specification details the inputs and outputs of the Clingo code, and dependencies between inputs (e.g. graph edges must be between graph vertices).